puppetlabs/puppet-rfc/arm-2.iteration/iteration.md

 If the intention is to assign `2 + $x` to `$a` and then produce a literal array with the single value `1` then the above is wrong as the `[]` operator has high precedence (it must be higher that most other operators to work in general arithmetic expressions), and thus, the parsing of the example will instead attempt to access index 1 in the array assigned to `$x` and then add 2.
+It does not help to place the expression in parentheses i.e. `($a = 2 + $x)[1]` since we now end up with trying to get something at index `1` in the value assigned to `$a`.

-Now, using the expression separator, the example will be parsed as intended:
+The solution is to use the expression separator.
+This example will be parsed as intended:

     $a = 2 + $x; [1]